openbibleinfo/Bible-Reference-Formatter/README.md

 ## Limitations

-It doesn't validate that the references exist; it happily converts the nonexistent `GEN 99` to `Gen.99`.
+It doesn't validate that the references exist; it happily formats the nonexistent `Gen.99` as `Genesis 99`.

 It follows the OSIS and Paratext formats strictly; if provided an unexpected book name or format, it throws an exception.